Blink-182 (album): Commercial performance

 The album debuted at number three on the US Billboard 200 chart, with first-week sales of 313,000 copies.
 In comparison, Take Off Your Pants and Jacket debuted at number one and sold more than 350,000 copies in its first week.
 The album charted at number three, below fellow new album In the Zone by Britney Spears (number one) and above remix album Let It Be...
-Naked by The Beatles (number five).
-Untitled charted highest in Canada, where it debuted at number one.
+Naked by the Beatles (number five).
+The untitled album charted highest in Canada, where it debuted at number one.
 The album was also successful in other countries, debuting in the top ten in Australia and New Zealand.
+According to the IFPI, Blink-182 was the forty-ninth highest-selling album worldwide in 2003.

 The album was certified by the RIAA as platinum for shipments of over one million copies in 2004, although it has since sold over 2.2 million copies in the US and 7 million copies worldwide.
 It was certified by both the Music Canada and the Australian Recording Industry Association (ARIA) as double platinum.
 The album has also reached platinum certifications in the United Kingdom.